ArhanChaudhary/qter/README.md

 <ul>

-Ask the user for input, which will be added to the given variable.
+Ask the user for numeric input, which will be added to the given variable.

 </ul>